This weekend it becomes real – Signature Adieu

 From next Monday, that option will be taken away from retailers with Australia’s banks enforcing the PIN only option, and ‘declining’ signature transactions.

-The development comes as new research by Australia’s leading independent payments provider, Tyro Payments, shows consumers embracing PIN over signature transactions.
+The development comes as new research by Australia’s business-only bank and EFTPOS provider, Tyro Payments, shows consumers embracing PIN over signature transactions.
 Findings from 11,000 small-to-medium sized businesses, including restaurants, cafes and pubs, show that when given the choice between PIN and sign, consumers are now opting to use PINs 99.6% of the time, compared to only 59% late last year (Nov 2013).
 PIN usage has been widely accepted.

 Australians have more than 50 million credit and debt cards, with use increasing by more than six per cent a year, as we move towards a ‘cashless’ society.
 “Tyro is no longer concerned about customers having to search for cash in a panic, because they don’t have a PIN number attached to their credit or debit card,” Tyro Payments co-founder Andrew Rothwell said today.
 “That’s because customers have taken on this more secure form of payment with gusto.”